ashshekhar/electricity-usage/README.md

 The usage data represents the US electricity consumption for different years in the month of July.
 The usage data are in `10^9 kWh/day`, and the price data is in `US cents per kWh`

 ## Code
-  `el.m:` Contains the MATLAB code to visualize the data
+ `el.m` contains the MATLAB code to visualize the data

 ## Graph Generated
 ![Graph Generated]()